-Microdosing LSD and other hallucinogens initially gained popularity among drug users sharing their experiences on the internet.
-Practitioners used online community forums (such as Reddit) and psychedelic information sites’ message boards (like Erowid) to boast about the “benefits” of microdosing.
+Microdosing LSD and other Hallucinogens initially gained popularity among drug users sharing their experiences on the internet.
+Practitioners used online community forums (such as Reddit) and Psychedelic information sites’ message boards (like Erowid) to boast about the “benefits” of microdosing.

-The Changing Stigma of Hallucinogen Use
+The Changing Stigma Of Hallucinogen Use

-These claims online, despite having no scientific backing, quickly turned the practice from niche hobby to a nationwide phenomenon.
+These claims online, despite having no scientific backing, quickly turned the practice from niche hobby to nationwide phenomenon.
 Yet, despite the claimed benefits, microdosing remains a form of substance abuse.

-Are things so dire in the workplace that some persons are now turning to microdoses of psychedelics in order to reach new heights in creativity?
+Are things so dire in the workplace that some persons are now turning to micro doses of psychedelics in order to reach new heights in creativity?

-Microdosing and Mental Illness
+Microdosing And Mental Illness

 It’s exciting, but the potentially adverse changes in neuronal structure and metabolism that we observe emphasize the need for additional studies.

-Dangers of Microdosing
+Dangers Of Microdosing